Optimizing resource efficiencies for scalable full-stack quantum computers: Introduction

-In this paper, we present a general methodology to optimize the resource cost of a quantum computation, targeting a certain performance.
-We then use it to analyze and optimize the energy cost of quantum computing for simple examples in a systematic way.
-Our investigations place the microscopic description of the quantum computations on an equal footing with the macroscopic resources consumed by the cryogeny, wiring, and classical control electronics.
-We consider quantum tasks of increasing complexity, from the operation of a single-qubit gate, a noisy circuit, to a fault-tolerant algorithm.
+In this paper, we present a methodology that allows us to optimize the resource cost for the full-stack of a quantum computer, under the constraint of a certain performance.
+Such an optimization under constraint is only possible if the methodology can treat all elements of the quantum computer in a single framework, including both the hardware (such as attenuators and cryogenics) and the quantum software (such as different quantum gates that implement the same quantum algorithm).
+We provide such a holistic methodology, and show how it relates the microscopic description of the quantum computation to the macroscopic resources consumed by the cryogeny, wiring, classical control electronics, etc. We apply it to examples of quantum tasks with increasing complexity, from the operation of a single-qubit gate, a noisy circuit, to a fault-tolerant algorithm.
 Each requires the specification of a relevant metric of performance and a detailed description of the physical processes at play.
 In each example, we use our approach to show how resource costs scale with the size of the computational task.
 This reveals concrete instances of extreme sensitivity to both hardware characteristics (e.g., qubit quality or efficiency of the electronics) and software characteristics (architecture of the circuits, or type of error-correcting code), and the necessity to treat both aspects in a coordinated manner.